jdsdev/Embedder/README.md

 - force_https='true'

-If you're using YouTube, you get access to two more parameters:
+If you're using YouTube, you can use any of the [supported embed parameters](https://developers.google.com/youtube/player_parameters#Parameters).
+Simply prefix the parameters with `youtube_`.
+Here are some common examples:

 - youtube_rel='0/1' -- Show related videos at end of video.
 Defaults to 1.
 - youtube_showinfo='0/1' -- Show the video title overlay.
 Defaults to 1.
+- youtube_controls='0/1' -- Show the video player controls.
+Defaults to 1.
+- youtube_autoplay='0/1' -- Automatically start playback of the video.
+Defaults to 0.
+- youtube_enablejsapi='0/1' -- Enable the YouTube IFrame or JavaScript APIs.
+Defaults to 0.

 If you're using Vimeo, you get access to seven more parameters and one more variable: